This post may contain affiliate links. Please see my disclosure policy for details.

 They were successful and Colonel John St Aubyn was appointed as Captain of the Mount.
 His job was to keep the peace in the neighbouring areas.

 13. Until, finally, Colonel John St Aubyn purchased St Michaels Mount!

 John St Aubyn was stationed at the mount for twelve years and he was so taken with the island he decided to purchase the mount outright in 1659.

-He saw the opportunity when the Bassett family found themselves in poverty after they had spent their money on defences during the Civil War
+He saw the opportunity when the Bassett family found themselves in poverty after they had spent their money on defenses during the Civil War.

 14. It was fortified in the Napoleonic Wars